PaulDance/cargo-liner/README.md

           Cannot be used in conjunction with `--only-self`.
 Default:
           `false`, i.e. self-update.

+      --with-self
+          Negation of `--no-self` that overrides it and restores the default behavior as if absent

   -s, --only-self
           Only self-update and do not install or update any other package.

           Cannot be used in conjunction with `--no-self`.
 Default:
           `false`, i.e. install or update other packages as well.

+      --no-only-self
+          Negation of `--only-self` that overrides it and restores the default behavior as if absent

   -c, --skip-check
           Skip the summary version check and directly call `cargo